nrobinson2000/blog/pages/product.md

 ---
-layout: post
+layout: page
 title: Product
-permalink: /sparkbot/
+permalink: /product/
 ---

 [![Build Status](https://travis-ci.org/nrobinson2000/sparkbot-default.svg?branch=master)](https://travis-ci.org/nrobinson2000/sparkbot-default)

 ## Introduction
-My project will use the [Particle Photon](https://particle.io/), an inexpensive programmable Wi-Fi development board that I am very fond of.
+My project uses the [Particle Photon](https://particle.io/), an inexpensive programmable Wi-Fi development board that I am very fond of.
 The Photon runs C++ on its micro operating system, and communicates with Particle's servers to create a low cost, high power device.
 Code can be uploaded to the Photon in several ways.
 Flashed from the [Particle.io web IDE][7], uploaded from either the Particle DEV IDE or the Particle CLI tool, or compiled locally and flashed over USB with DFU-util.

-SparkBot is a kit designed for students at any age who are interested in technology or robotics.
-Its purpose is to create a robot front end for the Photon that will get people excited to program and create things with.
-It will give a reason for people to become interested in the Internet of Things by creating an exciting interactive experience.
+My product was originally designed to be a kit for students at any age who are interested in technology or robotics.
+Its purpose was to create a robot front end for the Photon that will get people excited to program and create things with.
+It gives a reason for people to become interested in the Internet of Things by creating an exciting interactive experience.

 ## Planning
 My [finished timeline](https://docs.google.com/document/d/1ECvW88TkWGvGFmdw64F-xl0qW6fytZt4299X66oWscc/edit) can be found on Google Drive.